 Credited Service - Your years and months of credited service are used in the Plan formula for calculating your pension benefit.
-Subject to the immediately following paragraph, you receive a month of credited service for each month during which you are paid as a covered employee, or are on an authorized leave of absence from covered employment which you return from or are disabled.
+Subject to the immediately following paragraph, you receive a month of credited service for each month during which you are paid as a covered employee or are on an authorized leave of absence from covered employment which you return from, or are disabled.
 You will also receive months of credited service to the extent required by law under the Family and Medical Leave Act or for military service.

-Effective January 1, 2018, you must be an active participant on December 31, 2017 in order to earn credited service on or after January 1, 2018.
-If you are an active participant on December 31, 2017, you will continue to earn credited service until you no longer work in covered employment.
-A special rule applies if you are an active participant on December 31, 2017 and subsequently are transferred to non-covered employment that is not agreement service with an affiliate of the Company not participating in the Plan and then transfer directly back to covered employment.
-Also, if you are a disabled participant and cease to be a disabled participant because you no longer suffer from a Totally Disability or no longer are receiving disability benefits under the Union Pacific Corporation Long-Term Disability Plan, you will earn credited service after you are no longer a disabled participant if you return to covered employment at the time the Company may reasonably require.
+Effective January 1, 2018, you must have been an active participant on December 31, 2017 in order to earn credited service on or after January 1, 2018.
+If you were an active participant on December 31, 2017, you will continue to earn credited service until you no longer work in covered employment.
+A special rule applies if you are an active participant on December 31, 2017 and subsequently are transferred to non-covered employment that is not agreement service with an affiliate of the Company not participant and cease to be a disabled participant because you no longer suffer from a Totally Disability or no longer are receiving disability benefits under the Union Pacific Corporation Long-Term Disability Plan, you will earn credited service after you are no longer a disabled participant if you are no longer at the time the Company may reasonably require.